mschertenleib/neural_image/README.md

 ## TODO

-- Multithreading (should be trivial since Eigen supports OpenMP)
 - Support multiple input images and create animated transitions
 - Selectable output dimensions
 - Clean up the Fourier features code
-- Have a look at adaptive learning rate algorithms for possible improvements in convergence

 ## Build